Calibanda/BotAToutFer/README.md

-COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_PASSWORD= #Enter here the password needed to access to your coffee URL DICOLINK_TOKEN= #Enter here the token of the dicolink dictionnay API
+COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_PASSWORD= #Enter here the password needed to access to your coffee URL DICOLINK_TOKEN= #Enter here the token of the dicolink dictionnay API OPENQUIZZDB_TOKEN= #Enter here the token of the openquizzdb API
 ```

 ## Running the bot